01 of 08

 Hand Stamped Pillow

-This is a great project from Hello Lidy.
-Instead of using traditional rubber stamps to create the all over design on this pillow, pieces of sponge have been used to transfer the design to the fabric.
+This is an excellent project from Hello Lidy.
+Instead of using traditional rubber stamps to create the overall design on this pillow, pieces of sponge have been used to transfer the design to the fabric.
 This is an extremely effective way to add texture to the stamped image.
-The almost bubbly surface of the sponge creates interesting stamped effects and no two images will be exactly identical.
+The almost bubbly surface of the sponge creates interesting branded effects, and no two images will be identical.

 This technique will work best with large bold shapes, such as the triangles used here.
 The technique could also be adapted to stamp onto larger items including curtains, drapes, and tablecloths.Continue to 6 of 8 below.

 Turn plain simple tiles into attractive coasters using rubber stamps.
 Not only do these make great and practical table decorations, but they also make fantastic gifts!
 Hand stamped coasters are a great way to give a room a cohesive feel.
 You can use the same rubber stamps to decorate your coaster, table napkins, table runner and other items.

 In this tutorial from This Makes That you'll learn how to make and finish these cute coasters, including how to stamp the image and how to complete the coasters with cork protectors so they won't damage the table.Continue to 7 of 8 below.

 Stamps are a great way to brighten up an otherwise everyday object as you can see in the image of the lampshade above.
 Here some stamped images have been used to add a decorative border to the lampshade.
 Stitching has also been used to add further texture and interest to the stamped image.
 As stitching creates tiny holes when it is made, this allows pinpricks of light to shine through when the lamp is lit, adding a whole new dimension to the finished lampshade.